-Every school, church and local hall with have some kind of Christmas Carol event or evening, the most popular in Dublin are the Carols by Candlelight concerts at Christ Church Cathedral, while in Cork the Lord Mayor’s Christmas Concert in City Hall is a yearly favourite.
+Every school, church and local hall will have some kind of Christmas Carol event or evening, the most popular in Dublin is the Carols by Candlelight concerts at Christ Church Cathedral, while in Cork the Lord Mayor’s Christmas Concert in City Hall is a yearly favourite.

 It just wouldn’t be Christmas without a pantomime to take the kids to, and many adults will go just to bring back those memories.
 Panto is a tradition dating back to the Italian street theatre of the Commedia dell’arte in the 16th Century.
 Great entertainment for the whole family panto is participatory theatre at its funniest and finest.

-For the Irish Christmas dinner you can almost guarantee in most households there will be a roast turkey or preferably goose, a gammon (a beautiful Irish ham), and quite possibly a roast of beef or pork.
-The trimmings will include roasties (roast potatoes), mash or champ, Brussels sprouts (you don’t mess with tradition even if folks hate them).
-There’s also carrots, parsnips, cabbage, stuffing and gravy lots of gravy.
+What is an Irish Christmas dinner?
+For the traditional Christmas dinner you can almost guarantee – in most households, there will be a roast turkey or preferably goose, a gammon (a beautiful Irish ham), and quite possibly a roast of beef or pork.
+The trimmings will include roasties (roast potatoes), mash or champ, and Brussels sprouts (you don’t mess with tradition even if folks hate them).
+There are also carrots, parsnips, cabbage, stuffing and gravy lots of gravy.

 An Irish Christmas Dinner will be served between 2 and 4 and sometimes will last that long.
 After this massive feast, the family will serve desserts that can include mince pies, plum pudding or Christmas pudding drowning in Whiskey.

-Christmas Pudding or Plum pudding now for some reasons plum pudding doesn’t contain plums but the Victorians called raisins plums therefore the name.
-The pud as it is fondly known contains a host of dried fruit particularly raisins, suet (yes beef suet) spices likes cloves, nutmeg, and ginger and the whole thing is brought together with some kind of alcohol from rum to brandy to whiskey it really doesn’t matter as long as it’s there.
+Christmas Pudding or Plum pudding now for some reason plum pudding doesn’t contain plums but the Victorians called raisins plums, therefore, the name.
+The pud as it is fondly known contains a host of dried fruit particularly raisins, suet (yes beef suet) spices like cloves, nutmeg, and ginger and the whole thing is brought together with some kind of alcohol from rum to brandy to whiskey it really doesn’t matter as long as it’s there.

 This is a simple gift of a variety of chocolate bars that they can chew on until they get sick.
 There is always an orange, a clementine or a mandarin or two in the sack as well.
 This more than likely dates back to the depression years or war years when treats like this were unavailable most of the year.

-St. Stephen’s Day, which is also known as the Day of the Wren commemorates the life of St Stephen, a Christian martyr.
+St. Stephen’s Day, which is also known as the Day of the Wren (boxing day in N. America) commemorates the life of St Stephen, a Christian martyr.
 St Stephen was believed to have been stoned to death sometime around the year 33 CE.
 According to an Irish legend, a wren while hiding from his enemies (this is another of the wren legends) betrayed him.

 Another legend tells of the Viking raids on Ireland around the year 750 CE.
 Unlike the tale of the Irish village that was, rebelling against the English this legend says that Irish soldiers approached a Viking camp to drive them out.
 However, a wren started eating some crumbs on top of a drum and alerted the Vikings to the presence of the Irish soldiers.